-At the moment, Bluetooth headsets tend to last one full day, produce sound good enough for music and provide for wireless listening pleasure.
-We have tried out several models from a variety of price ranges and shapes.
-Read on to find out the advantages and disadvantages of each models.
+At the moment, Bluetooth headsets tend to last one full day, produce sound good enough for music and provide wireless listening pleasure.
+We tried out several models from a variety of price ranges and shapes.
+Read on to find out the advantages and disadvantages of each model.

-The tiny design has given Samsung an opportunity to charge more price-wise, as the recommended manufacturer price is $200 for the pair of these earplugs.
-For that price though, you'll also get a sports headset, a full headset and a fitness tracker all in one device.
+The tiny design has given Samsung an opportunity to charge more price-wise, as the recommended manufacturer price is $150 for a pair of these earplugs.
+For that price though, you can also get a sports headset, a full headset and a fitness tracker all in one device.

 Bragi The Dash

-This crowdfunded product overtook Samsung’s IconX.
-At $299, the device, which is brought to you by the startup firm Bragi are even more expensive.
+This crowdfunded product is a decent rival to Samsung’s IconX.
+At $299 (though it can now be found on offer), the device, which is brought to you by the startup firm Bragi are even more expensive.
 The range of functions and even the build shape are similar to the IconX.
 However, The Dash also has internal memory, which allows them to work independently as an MP3 player.

 The Dash are available in black or white.
 In addition to the previously mentioned features, The Dash can also filter ambient noise.
-That way, you can plug them in and reduce office noise, or just block out that screaming baby on the plane.
+This means you can plug them in and reduce office noise, or just block out that screaming baby on the plane.

 Plantronics BackBeat PRO 2